 She was staring directly at Sam now.
 Her face was pleading with him as her screams were replaced with words.
 "Help her…please…help her."
 She stopped looking at Sam and her horrified expression switched to the ground beside his car.
 He moved quickly and then stopped suddenly as he saw what she was staring at.
 Sprawled on the ground was another young woman, her body motionless but her eyes open and staring.
 Sam sat down beside her.
 He knew he shouldn't move her so he reached for her hand.
 Behind him he could hear someone calling an ambulance.
 The woman felt Sam's hand and tried to sit up but he told her not to move and asked her what her name was.

 "Claire," she managed.

 "I'm Sam."
 Her eyes widened and she groaned.
 Her raspy breaths turned into coughs and Sam wiped the blood away from her mouth.
 For a brief moment their eyes locked.
 Sam didn't care about not moving her anymore and placed her head gently in his lap.
 He felt her hand squeezing his but could make no sense of her mumbled words.
 He felt the warm blood sticking to his shirt.
 He watched helplessly as her eyes widened again.
 This time there was no groan, just a sudden expulsion of air.
-Her eyes closed and her hand fell limp in his.
+Her eyes closed.
+Her hand fell limp from his.